OHDSI/CommonEvidenceModel/informationPrep/jobs/MEDLINE/README.md

 [MedlineXMLToDatabase GitHub repository](https://github.com/OHDSI/MedlineXmlToDatabase)

+Notes:
-Note: The .ini file required for running the app is created in the `load_medline.sh` script.
+- The .ini file required for running the app is created in the `load_medline.sh` script.
 It is based on the variables in the secret.config file.
 If the required ini configurations have been updated please update the script.
+- At the time of writing the staging_medline schema is about 134 GB in size it is likely to continue growing rapidly, be sure to have sufficient disk space available

 Instructions
 ------------

 1. Place the MedlineXmlToDatabase.jar and MedlineXmlToDatabase_lib folder in this directory. \
-2. Brace yourself for a long wait...
+2. Brace yourself for a long wait (over a week)...
 3. Run the `load_medline.sh` script